haiku/website/content/guides/virtualizing/xen.md

 ##### Unable to connect to libvirt xen:///.

-- Ensure that you are currently using a Xen host kernel.
-If you are using [GRUB](https://www.gnu.org/software/grub/) and the kernel will not appear for some reason, run `update-grub` in your terminal.
+- Ensure that you are using a Xen host kernel.
+If you are using [GRUB](https://www.gnu.org/software/grub/) and the kernel does not appear, try running `update-grub` in your terminal.